pinax/django-user-accounts/CONTRIBUTING.md

 # How to Contribute

-There are many ways you can help contribute to django-user-accounts and the various apps, themes, and starter projects that it is made up of.
-Contributing code, writing documentation, reporting bugs, as well as reading and providing feedback on issues and pull requests, all are valid and necessary ways to help.
+There are many ways you can help contribute to django-user-accounts.
+Contributing code, writing documentation, translations, reporting bugs, as well as reading and providing feedback on issues and pull requests, all are valid and necessary ways to help.

 ## Committing Code